 Other ruins found at Knidos include temples to Apollo, Dionysus and Aphrodite, ancient theatres, the agora and the remains of Byzantine-era churches.
 The site also includes a large ancient necropolis spread out over a wide area, much of which has yet to be fully excavated.

 Overall, it’s worth pointing out that the ruins of Knidos are not particularly well-preserved compared to other ancient cities in Turkey, and today most visitors come for the views as much as the history.
+Nevertheless, there are outstanding panoramas from the hill: from one side you see the Aegean Sea, on the other the Mediterranean.
+Beaches in the area are also worth swimming.

 Discover the best Historic Sites in Turkey, from Hagia Sophia to the Helles Memorial and more, includes interactive map of the top Turkish cultural locations and monuments.